MohamedRadwan-DevOps/MohamedRadwan-DevOps.github.io/_posts/2021-02-27-terraform-associate-exam-guide-and-preparation.md

 ## GitHub repo for the course

 The following repo, I created on GitHub so you can just use it for this exam preparation activity, please click watch then click star to keep connected.
-If you have any questions or issues regarding the exam objectives or topics, please visit this repo ([click here](https://github.com/MohamedRadwan-DevOps/terraform-associate-exam-prep){target="_blank" rel="noopener noreferrer"}) and click issues then search for your question, if you couldn\'t find a similar one, please raise a new one.
+If you have any questions or issues regarding the exam objectives or topics, please visit this repo ([click here](https://github.com/MohamedRadwan-DevOps/terraform-associate-exam-prep)) and click issues then search for your question, if you couldn\'t find a similar one, please raise a new one.
 <https://github.com/MohamedRadwan-DevOps/terraform-associate-exam-prep>
 Also, make sure to review and follow the rules for asking questions or raising an issue because the issue must have a minimum quality of information.